 Include a list of any awards you may have won in chronological order, starting with the most recent first.
 Should any of the awards you have obtained relate directly to the role you are applying to make sure this is clearly identifiable.

 Publications and research

-This section will vary in length dependent on your interests and experience to date, as well as your specialty.
+This section will vary in length depending on your interests and experience to date, as well as your specialty.

 List all publications in the format they would appear in an academic journal in reverse chronological order.

 It is not essential that you include this section.
 However, giving a brief account of your interests outside of work will give the shortlisting panel an indication of your personality.